bohagan1/TclUDP/README.txt

 	$ make test
 	$ make install

 WINDOWS BUILD
 =============

-See the tcl/win/README file included in the Tcl src dist for details about how to build the extension under Windows.
+See the win/README file for details on how to build the extension using Visual Studio.

 The following minimal example will build and install the extension in the C:\Tcl\lib directory.

-	$ cd tcludp/win
+	$ cd tcludp\win
 	$ nmake -f makefile.vc realclean all
 	$ nmake -f makefile.vc install INSTALLDIR=C:\Tcl

-The Visual Studio project file included in the win directory is *ancient* and deprecated.
-It is not suitable for modern versions of Tcl and Visual Studio.

 DOCUMENTATION BUILD
 ===================

-Use the following command to create the UNIX documentation (based on udp.man file):
+Use the following commands to create the documentation (based on udp.man file).
+Ot uses the doctools package from tcllib.

 	$ cd tcludp
 	$ ./tools/mpexpand.tcl nroff ./doc/udp.man ./doc/udp.n
+	$ ./tools/mpexpand.tcl html ./doc/udp.man ./doc/udp.html
 	$ nroff -man ./doc/udp.n

 FEEDBACK
 ========